BexTuychiev/strimlitbook/README.md

 ## Roadmap <small id='roadmap'></small>

-I am planning the initial release of the package on PyPI in July, 2022.
+I am planning the initial release of the package on PyPI in early 2023.
 After the initial release, I have got fantastic things planned for the library.
 Apart from many tiny quality-of-life features I am adding, my ultimate aim is to make the project a drop-in replacement to [the Jupyter Book project](https://jupyterbook.org/en/stable/intro.html).

 I am thinking
-that combining the awesome features and theme of Streamlit with StreamlitBook's notebook parser can completely revolutionalize the way e-books are built as authors would have ultimate flexibility to make them as interactive as possible using Python logic right in the middle of a book page.
+that combining the awesome features and theme of Streamlit with StrimlitBook's notebook parser can completely revolutionalize the way e-books are built as authors would have ultimate flexibility to make them as interactive as possible using Python logic right in the middle of a book page.